-As with most precious metals, silver will naturally tarnish over time giving it a lovely patina look and can even enhance the look of your jewellery especially more detailed pieces, however a tarnished look is not always desired, to keep your jewellery looking its best there are a few prevention methods.
+As with most precious metals, silver will naturally tarnish over time giving it a lovely patina look that can even enhance the look of your jewellery, especially more detailed pieces.
+If a tarnished look is not always desired, to keep your jewellery looking its best, there are a few prevention methods we recommend you follow...

 Your skins natural oils and ph balance can contribute towards the tarnishing of silver.
-Always Remove your jewellery when applying perfumes, lotions or any other skin treatments.
-Make sure your jewellery is the last thing you put on when dressing and never sleep in your jewellery.
+Always remove your jewellery when applying perfumes, lotions or any other skin treatments.
+Make sure your jewellery is the last thing you put on when dressing and never sleep, shower or bathe in your jewellery.
 Avoid wearing your jewellery during any activities that may knock scratch or damage them.
 Ensure that fastenings and clasps are secure on necklaces and bracelets and that butterflies/earring backs are fixed tightly on earrings, especially taking care when changing clothing.

-Silver dose not react well to moisture, water or chemicals therefore avoid leaving jewellery exposed in bathrooms or wet rooms.
-Do not wear when bathing, showering, swimming, in hot tubs, steam rooms or saunas, on the beach or while swimming in the sea, gymnasiums or anywhere that has a high moisture level.
+Silver does not react well to moisture, water or chemicals therefore avoid leaving jewellery exposed in bathrooms or wet rooms.
+Do not wear when bathing, showering, swimming, in hot tubs, steam rooms or saunas, on the beach, while swimming in the sea, in gymnasiums or anywhere that has a high moisture level.

 Ensure that you rinse any chemicals immediately that may come into contact with your jewellery.

-Keep your silver and gold vermeil jewellery separate from other jewellery especially costume.
-This will help to avoid tarnishing, scratches, tangling and damage, you can do this by keeping it in its original box, soft pouch bag, a plastic zip bag, wrapped in a soft cloth or air tight container and out of direct sunlight.
+Keep your silver and gold vermeil jewellery separate from other jewellery, especially costume.
+This will help to avoid tarnishing, scratches, tangling and damage.
+You can do this by keeping it in its original box, soft pouch bag, or a plastic zip bag, wrapped in a soft cloth or air tight container and out of direct sunlight.

-To clean your jewellery wash it with warm soapy water and dry thoroughly with a soft lint free cloth.
-100% cotton cloth or microfibre cloths work well.
+To clean your jewellery, wash it with warm soapy water and dry thoroughly with a soft lint free cloth.
+A 100% cotton cloth or microfibre cloths work well.

 Gold Vermeil is a layer of gold over silver.
 Our external platers use an in-tank gold plating solution that produces a hard gold deposit of 99.8% purity.
 This equates to 24 carat.
 The appearance is that of pure gold – rich and lustrous.